 Reflecting on the importance of having her by his side all these years, Calvin says, “Marcia has always supported me personally and professionally.
 And I could count on her, as I could my parents, to question me on why I thought something was the right idea.
-She would never say, ‘Don’t ever do that again,’ but instead she would ask why things didn’t work out and how we could learn from it.”
-He continues, “I think more than anything, it was Marcia’s support back home and keeping the family together and strong that always made it productive for me to go out and try things, then come back and regroup now and again.”1964
+She would never say, ‘Don’t ever do that again,’ but, instead, would ask why things didn’t work out and how we could learn from it.”
+He continues, “I think more than anything, it was Marcia’s support back home and keeping the family together and strong that always made it productive for me to go out and try things, then come back and regroup now and again.”

 The Ernst brothers planted an additional 60 acres of crownvetch on leased land in the spring, and harvested the earlier five-acre stand that fall.
 With Ted’s assistance, the 1964 crop was sold to Stanford Seed in Plymouth Meeting, Pennsylvania.
 The Ernst family enterprise – newly dubbed Ernst Crownvetch Farms – had its first customers and was officially in the seed business.
 The sale to Stanford Seed and other early customers allowed the fledgling agribusiness to hire its first full-time employee, who would help them expand production on owned and leased land.

 Calvin had witnessed firsthand the potential of crownvetch for erosion control while living and working in the greenhouses at Penn State.
 His gut told him this legume held enormous potential for commercial viability.
 His timing couldn’t have been better.
-It was during this period of time in the mid-to-late 1960s that the massive United States Interstate Highway System was being built.
-Superhighways like 1-79, 1-80, 1-90 and 1-95 were being carved across the American landscape.
+It was during this period of time in the mid-to-late 1960s that the massive U.S. Interstate Highway System was being built.
+Superhighways like I-79, I-80, I-90, and I-95 were being carved across the American landscape.
 Suddenly, there was high demand for effective cover crops to revegetate rights-of-way and highway medians.
-Much of Ernst Crownvetch Farms’ key growth occurred during the ensuing years, thanks largely to the relationships being cultivated with highway departments and government agencies involved with the interstate system.1967
+Much of Ernst Crownvetch Farms’ key growth occurred during the ensuing years, thanks largely to the relationships being cultivated with highway departments and government agencies involved with the interstate system.

-The crownvetch crop made it possible to purchase the 180-acre property which Ernst Conservation Seeds still calls home today.
-It also allowed for the Company’s first personnel expansion to what was then a handful of people who helped the Ernsts grow both crownvetch seed and crowns.1969
+The crownvetch crop made it possible to purchase the 180-acre property that Ernst Conservation Seeds still calls home today.
+It also allowed for the Company’s first personnel expansion to what was then a handful of people who helped the Ernsts grow both crownvetch seed and crowns.

 Ernst Crownvetch Farms hired its first full-time information technology employee to manage the Company’s inventory and sales & marketing activities.
 This progressive move was becoming characteristic of the Ernsts and their approach to agriculture as a true business, and its employees as professionals.
 “I think I’ve generally been successful at finding or developing a skill set within an employee – a skill set that was useful for the business and that person’s professional growth,” he comments.
 “I’ve tried to mold some of our employees into what the business needs them to be with a lot of success.
 And some of them I’m still working on,” he laughs.

-The Company planted its first foundation switchgrass seed (‘Shelter’ variety).
+The Company planted its first foundation Panicum virgatum (switchgrass) seed, ‘Shelter’ variety.
 Calvin was interested in switchgrass because it added wildlife value to strip mine and reclamation seed mixes.
 It wouldn’t take long, however, for him to find an even higher calling for this high-yielding, warm season grass that grows so well on marginal lands.